 Sleep Studies We Offer

-This test records several body functions while you sleep, including brain activity, eye movement, oxygen and carbon dioxide blood levels, heart rate and rhythm, breathing rate and rhythm and more.
+This test records several body functions while you sleep, including brain activity, eye movement, oxygen blood levels, heart rate and rhythm, breathing rate and rhythm and more.
 Polysomnograms are helpful in diagnosing sleep-related breathing disorders like sleep apnea.